-The unrestricted net position are negative in FY 2021-22 and FY 2020-21 due to the implementation of GASB 68, GASB 75, GASB 87 and recording the Net Pension Liability, OPEB Liability, Lease Liability, and deferred outflows and inflows of resources.
+The unrestricted net assets are negative in FY 2022-23 and FY 2021-22 due to the implementation of GASB 68, GASB 75, GASB 87, GASB 96 and recording the Net Pension Liability, OPEB Liability, Lease Liability, Subscription Liability, and deferred outflows and inflows of resources.

 The Statement of Revenues, Expenses, and Changes in Net Position is basically a statement of net income that replaces the fund perspective with the entity-wide perspective.
-Revenues and expenses are categorized by operating and non-operating.
+Revenues and expenses are categorized as operating and non-operating.
 Expenses are reported by object type.